강의

 • Structured Thinking Training:

-A slide-centered lecture that visually organizes the 'thought process' of defining problems
+A slide-focused lecture that visually organizes the 'thought process' for defining problems

 • Practical Examples: